raghavm1/d4l-task/README.md

 # About

 This is a REST API created using Flask.
-This application is developed using Python in the MVC framework.
+This application is developed using Python in MVC architecture.

+## Q1.
+Entities and Relations

+Here, there are 3 entities -

+1. Doctor
+2. Patient
+3. Appointment

+While Doctor and Patient are kernels (strong independent entities), Appointment is a weak/dependent entity that requires the existence of both Doctor and Patient entities

+Here, the Doctors work on/have appointments, and the working on/having is the relation Similarly, patients attend to appointments to get cured.

+There is a 1:M relationship between Doctors and Appointments, as well as Patient and appointments.

 ## Setup